 There are so many possibilities.
-Those with a degree in business can work in a variety of positions and with varying levels of expertise.
+With a business degree, you can work in a multitude of positions with varying levels of expertise.

 A business degree is applicable to so many careers.
-The U.S. Bureau of Labor Statistics lists jobs like accountant, budget analyst, human resources specialist, event planner, personal financial advisor, and tax examiner and collector.1
+Depending on the type of business degree you earn, the U.S. Bureau of Labor Statistics lists jobs like accountant, budget analyst, human resources specialist, event planner, personal financial advisor, and tax examiner and collector.1

-You can choose a concentration in your business degree to work for a specific field.
-There are careers in sport management as an athletic director, a marketing coordinator or a fitness manager.
-In healthcare administration, you could be a CFO for a hospital or a medical office manager, and in marketing you could be copywriter, media planner or promotions manager.
+You can choose a concentration in your business degree to work in a specific field.
+There are careers in sport management such as an athletic director, a marketing coordinator or operations manager.
+In healthcare administration, you could be a CFO for a hospital or a medical office manager, and in marketing you could be a copywriter, media planner or promotions manager.
 Some of these roles you may need a more advanced degree for, but earning your bachelor's or master's could be the first step in reaching those goals.